 UERPC serves as the Economic Development District for Northeast Iowa and has become the leader in stimulating economic growth.
 UERPC provides the technical assistance necessary to develop comprehensive loan packages, business plans and financial packaging structured to meet the size and needs of each individual business.
 UERPC has a $2,250,000 regional loan pool for business expansion and new start-up businesses.
-In 1997, UERPC was designated as an SBA 504 Associate Development Company.
-With this designation, the Commission has another long-term financing program available for area businesses.

 Our services include: